My name is Diamond Stylz™. I’m a black, trans, Millenial activist.

-As a 10-year vet YouTuber I had over 15,000 subscribers, almost 4.5 million views, For some reason after 10 years, YouTube decided to delete my whole account.
-Luckily I was going to new things and I started podcasting.
+After being a 10-year vet YouTuber with over 10,000 subscribers, almost 3 million views, I wanted to start a new platform.
 I started Marsha’s Plate in May of 2017 launched on October the 5th.
 Podcasting is a beautiful medium that allows millions of people around the world to be exposed to real-life stories that they would not have had the chance to be heard 20 years ago.
 I can control my content, message, and imagery without the gatekeepers.
 Image control is something most marginalized people lack.
 Here on my blog, I am not a mockery or freak of nature.
 I’m a black trans woman sharing her life and community with the world.
 The internet gives me that control.
 I am proud to be in these positions and ventures because they are my contributions to the understanding of the LGBT community as a whole especially the transgender experience.
 I have been involved as a speaker radio shows, national events such as Pride events and conferences, and books.

 I feel that the many struggles and situations I have been in have prepared me for my purpose in the world.
 That purpose is to share my life and stories to promote diversity and understanding in the subjects of race, gender, and, sexuality.
 I am positioning myself to be one of the premier voices and personalities of the LGBT community specifically the transgender community.
 I feel being true to my purpose will help me strengthen my faith in God, my ties in the transgender community, and overall understanding of the world.
 I feel like I am upward bound in this phase of my life.
 I know I cannot do this alone.
 I need my community like my community needs me.
 I am humbled by my past, grateful for my present, and hopeful about my future.
 Thank you for your time and please share with your friends.
 Now let us get into the meat and potatoes of this thing…Check out my blogs and writing >>>>>>>>>